Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Ethical Considerations

 \section{Ethical Considerations}

 \paragraph{Privacy and Data Security} Legal datasets frequently contain sensitive details about individuals and organizations, and improper handling can result in significant privacy violations.
-To safeguard this information, the case judgment dataset used in our experiments is thoroughly anonymized.
+To safeguard this information, the case dataset used in our experiments is thoroughly anonymized.

-\paragraph{LLM-related Risks} Large language models (LLMs) can inherit biases or inaccuracies from the data they are trained on, potentially leading to flawed legal interpretations.
-While LLMs can assist in generating legal concepts, they should not replace human judges or be used in real-world decision-making.
+\paragraph{LLM-Related Risks} Large language models (LLMs) can inherit biases or inaccuracies from the data they are trained on, potentially leading to flawed legal interpretations.
+While LLMs can assist in generating legal concepts, they should not replace human judges or be used directly in real-world decision-making.
 Human oversight is essential to ensure fairness and accuracy in legal processes.

+Despite this, we would like to clarify that our framework does not pose serious risks when applied to real cases; instead, it provides significant assistance to judges.

+First, our method focuses on interpreting legal concepts rather than delivering final judgments.
+The ultimate decision-making authority remains with the judge.
+In real-world applications of LLM technology in law, these models serve only as auxiliary tools, while accountability still rests with human judges~\cite{liu2024judges}.

+Second, even legal experts may have differing or sometimes incorrect interpretations.
+Whether reading AI-generated explanations or those written by legal professionals, judges and lawyers always verify the information themselves.
+Therefore, AI does not introduce greater risks but instead significantly reduces the time required to review cases.
+Legal professionals have the expertise to assess and identify potential flaws in interpretations.

 \paragraph{Code of Conduct} This research follows the ACL Code of Ethics and respects participants’ anonymity.
-We recruited two senior law school students for manual annotation and experiments, obtaining the participants' consent.
-We pay them wages higher than the local average hourly rate.
-We ensure that the content generated by the LLM was safe and non-offensive.
+We obtain the consent of two legal experts who passed China's Unified Qualification Exam for Legal Professionals and recruit them for manual annotation and experiments.
+We pay them wages higher than the local average hourly rate and ensure that the content generated by the LLM is safe and non-offensive.